+- " State the treatment regimen in full:

+- medicine name, strength and formulation,

+- dose or dosage,

+- dose frequency,

+- dose route

-- " State the treatment regimen in full: - medicine name and strength, - dose or dosage, - dose frequency, - duration of treatment, - e.g. amoxicillin 250 mg 8 hourly for 5 days. - " Write the name of the medicine or preparation in full using the generic name. - " Avoid abbreviations to reduce the risk of misinterpretation.
-Avoid the Greek mu (u): write mcg as an abbreviation for micrograms. - " Avoid unnecessary use of decimal points.
-If necessary, write a zero in front of the decimal point only, e.g. 2 mg not 2.0 mg; or 0.5 mL not .5 mL. - " Avoid Greek and Roman frequency abbreviations that cause considerable confusion qid, qod, tds, tid, etc. Instead either state the frequency in terms of hours (e.g. '8 hourly') or times per day in numerals (e.g. '3x/d'). - " In the case of "as required", a minimum dose interval should be specified, e.g. 'every 4 hours as required'. - " Most monthly outpatient scripts for chronic medication are for 28 days; check that the patient will be able to access a repeat before the 28 days are completed.
+- duration of treatment.

+- e.g. amoxicillin 250 mg capsules, 8 hourly orally for 5 days.

+- " Write the name of the medicine/preparation in full using the generic name.

+- " Avoid abbreviations to reduce the risk of misinterpretation.
+Avoid the Greek mu (ų): write mcg as an abbreviation for micrograms.

+- " Avoid unnecessary use of decimal points.
+If necessary, write a zero in front of the decimal point only, e.g. 2 mg not 2.0 mg; or 0.5 mL not .5 mL.

+- " Avoid Greek and Roman frequency abbreviations that cause considerable confusion (qid, qod, tds, tid, etc).
+Instead either state the frequency in terms of hours (e.g. '8 hourly') or times per day in numerals (e.g. '3x/d'). - " In the case of "as required", a minimum dose interval should be specified, e.g. 'every 4 hours as required'. - " Most monthly outpatient scripts for chronic medication are for 28 days; check that the patient will be able to access a repeat before the 28 days are completed. - " Prescriptions for schedules 6 medicines are not repeatable, requiring to be issued monthly; and the quantity to be issued should be expressed in words.